diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 </configuration>
 ```

-The settings in hadoop-localhost.xml point to a namenode and a YARN resource manager both running on localhost:
+The settings in hadoop-localhost.xml (pseudo distributed mode) point to a namenode and a YARN resource manager both running on localhost:
 ```xml
 <?xml version="1.0"?>
 <configuration>